tarot0410/SECANT/README.md

 - 2) providing general annotation of confident cell types for each cell cluster
 - 3) fully utilizing cells with uncertain or missing cell type labels to increase performance
 - 4) accurate prediction of confident cell types identified from surface protein data for scRNA-seq data
-- 5) quantify the uncertainty of the results

 Reference: